-It can be shocking and upsetting to learn that your child has gotten in trouble for picking on others or been labeled a bully.
+It can be shocking and upsetting to learn that your child has gotten in trouble for picking on other kids or been labeled a bully.

-As difficult as it may be to process this news, it's important to deal with it right away.
-Whether the bullying is physical or verbal, if it's not stopped it can lead to more aggressive antisocial behavior and interfere with your child's success in school and ability to form and sustain friendships.
+As hard as it may be to hear this news, it's important to deal with it right away.
+Whether the bullying is physical or verbal, if it's not stopped it can lead to more aggressive antisocial behavior and interfere with your child's success in school and ability to form and keep friendships.

 Understanding Bullying Behavior

-In some cases bullying is a part of an ongoing pattern of defiant or aggressive behavior.
+In some cases bullying is a part of a pattern of defiant or aggressive behavior.
 These kids are likely to need help learning to manage anger and hurt, frustration, or other strong emotions.
 They may not have the skills they need to cooperate with others.
-Professional counseling often can help them learn to deal with their feelings, curb their bullying, and improve their social skills.
+Therapy often can help them learn to deal with their feelings, curb their bullying, and improve their social skills.

-Some kids who bully at school and in settings with their peers are copying behavior that they see at home.
-Kids who are exposed to aggressive and unkind interactions in the family often learn to treat others the same way.
-And kids who are on the receiving end of taunting learn that bullying can translate into control over children they perceive as weak.
+Some kids who bully are copying behavior that they see at home.
+Kids who see aggressive and unkind interactions in the family often learn to treat others the same way.
+And kids who are taunted learn that bullying can translate into control over children they see as weak.

 Helping Kids Stop Bullying

-Let your child know that bullying is unacceptable and that there will be serious consequences at home, school, and in the community if it continues.
+Let your child know that bullying is not OK and can bring serious consequences at home, school, and in the community if it continues.